NorthernMan54/rtl_433_ESP/README.md

 The initial port implements only enables a subset of the available modulations and device decoders, and is limited to devices I have access to and can test with.

-* One comment about the cc1101 transceiver module, I have found that the receiver is not as sensitive as a rtl_sdr and I get about 1/2 the range.
+* One comment about the transceiver modules, I have found that the receiver is not as sensitive as a rtl_sdr and I only get about 1/2 the range or less.
+And having the antenna oriented into a vertical position does improve reception.

 ## Enabled rtl_433 Demodulation modules

 ```
-	OOK_PPM                      :         Pulse Position Modulation
-	OOK_PWM                      :         Pulse Width Modulation
-	OOK_PULSE_MANCHESTER_ZEROBIT :         Pulse Manchester Zero Bit
+OOK_MC_ZEROBIT
+OOK_PULSE_DMC
+OOK_PULSE_MANCHESTER_ZEROBIT
+OOK_PULSE_NRZS
+OOK_PULSE_PCM
+OOK_PULSE_PIWM_DC
+OOK_PULSE_PPM
+OOK_PULSE_PWM
+OOK_PULSE_PWM_OSV1
+OOK_PULSE_RZ
 ```

-## Enabled Device Decoders
+## Enabled Device Decoders from rtl_433 release 22.11

 ```
+Registering protocol [0] "Amazon Basics Meat Thermometer"
+Registering protocol [1] "Acurite 896 Rain Gauge"
 Registering protocol [2] "Acurite 609TXC Temperature and Humidity Sensor"
-Registering protocol [3] "Acurite 592TXR Temp/Humidity, 5n1 Weather Station, 6045 Lightning, 3N1, Atlas"
+Registering protocol [3] "Acurite 592TXR Temp/Humidity, 592TX Temp, 5n1 Weather Station, 6045 Lightning, 899 Rain, 3N1, Atlas"
 Registering protocol [4] "Acurite 986 Refrigerator / Freezer Thermometer"
 Registering protocol [5] "Acurite 606TX Temperature Sensor"
 Registering protocol [6] "Acurite 00275rm,00276rm Temp/Humidity with optional probe"